Josh Echandia on Sales Internship at CobbleStone Software

 This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
 For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 Having compassion with oneself goes hand in hand with being compassionate with others quite often.
 According to self-compassion researcher Kristen Neff, “With […]

-This Biomedical Engineering Ph.D.
-Student is Advancing Drug Delivery through Research
+Ph.D.
+Student Advances Drug Delivery Research

 Today we feature Camila Vardar, a Rowan Global Biomedical Engineering Ph.D. student originally from Puerto Rico.
 Camila is conducting her Ph.D. research project on contact lens implants for secondary cataract prevention.
 She completed her undergraduate at Yale University.
 Camila discusses the process of her research project, why she chose Rowan for her Ph.D., and her plans […]